impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Looks like these two programs are used to resolve a symlink to its canonical link.

-I Google "greadlink vs readlink", and am unable to find any explanation of why someone would use one over the other.
 I search the Github repo for the commit which introduced the `greadlink readlink` combination, and after some digging, I find [this PR](https://github.com/rbenv/rbenv/pull/43){:target="_blank" rel="noopener"} which mentions that Solaris (a UNIX operating system originally developed by Sun Microsystems) doesn't support `readlink`, so `greadlink` is called first and `readlink` is used as the fallback.

 ### Symlinks

-I like to think of a symbolic link, or a symlink for short, as a signpost to a file.
-As [this link](https://web.archive.org/web/20221126123116/https://devdojo.com/devdojo/what-is-a-symlink){:target="_blank" rel="noopener"} says, "it is a file that points to another file".
+The docs for `readlink` mentioned the concept of a "symbolic link".
+As [this link](https://web.archive.org/web/20221126123116/https://devdojo.com/devdojo/what-is-a-symlink){:target="_blank" rel="noopener"} says, a symbolic link (or symlink) is "...a file that points to another file".
 If you type `open` plus the name of the symlink in your terminal, you're actually opening the canonical file, not the symlink file.

 ### Experiment- creating symlinks